Inversion of Control in NodeJS

 For someone with a Java and Spring background, IoC pattern is a great way to organize your application’s code.

-The good thing about this library is that it is not a framework itself, but actually a framework builder!
+The good thing about IoC is that it is not a framework itself, but actually a framework builder!

-The main method we use is module (line 20), which creates the container where all the components will be located.
-This method, like the rest of the methods in this code, use the Method Chaining pattern.
+The main method we use is "module" (line 20), which creates the container where all the components will be located.
+This method, like the rest of the methods in this code, uses the Method Chaining pattern.
 In this case, it allows us to add the through the component method.
 The array of strings passed as parameter enumerates the dependencies of our container.

 Once the container is created, we define a new component called (21) invoking the component method that receives two arguments: